 - Give existing employees more hours, or hire part-time staff.
 You want to keep the shopping experience as efficient and enjoyable as possible for shoppers — and being short-staffed will only add to their stress and frustration.
 If you experience an increase in foot traffic and sales around the holidays, bring on seasonal staff.

 - Set up a complimentary gift-wrapping station.
-When customers know they can get a gift at your store and have it ready to actually give, it may encourage them to buy with you thanks to the added convenience.
+When customers know they can get a last-minute gift at your store and have it ready to actually give, it may encourage them to buy with you thanks to the added convenience.